Updates, commentary, training and advice on immigration and asylum law

 Refusal ≠ removal

-The last two years has seen a reversal of the long term downward trend in removals where very few asylum seekers have been removed or voluntarily departed from the UK.
+The last three years has seen a reversal of the long term downward trend in removals where very few asylum seekers have been removed or voluntarily departed from the UK.
 This may be in part because there were fewer failed asylum seekers to remove because of the comparatively low number of claims, the high grant rate and a lower volume of decisions.
 As decisions increase, so does the number of people whose claims have concluded without success and who now face removal from the UK.

 There were just 346 enforced asylum returns in the whole of 2021 and 580 in 2022.
-The number increased to 1,997 in 2023 and the year ending September 2024 has seen 2,576 enforced asylum returns.
-The vast majority were Albanian, however, and they also made up just two fifths of all voluntary departures.
+The number increased to 1,997 in 2023 and in 2024 there were 2,647 enforced asylum returns.

 The reality is that even those who lose their asylum cases — a relatively small minority at the moment, given the rise in the grant rate — are likely to remain in the United Kingdom in the long term.
 No government has been willing to engage with this policy issue since 2010.